 on the plus side I have met lots of new helpful people from district nurses to hospice nurses.
 Without them I would never be able to have got this far.

 Love to all.
 Kathy.
 X

-I walk around like everything is fine, but deep down, inside my shoe, my sock is sliding off.
+I used to walk around like everything was fine, but deep down, inside my shoe, my sock was sliding off.

 Pets really do help don't they!
 I have a little noisy cat that keeps me smiling.
 I don't live in the UK so when I went back to care for mum I had to leave my husband and cat and I found that very difficult.
 Animals don't judge and they don't fear the unknown.
 They live in the present and seem so happy for it.
 They are some of the best teachers I have known!

 I also understand your comment about some friends not understanding the situation because they themselves have never experienced it.
 I was lucky enough to have a very good friend who lost a parent at a young age (not to cancer) and she really did give me some great advice about dealing with grief.
 I don't know where I would have been without her.
 She let me live at her place when mum was at the hospice as her house was only a 20 minute walk away.
 She fed me and hugged me and came to get me from the hospice after mum had died.
 We cried together in the car.
 In this respect I count myself lucky to have been able to reinforce my relationship with her during my mother's illness.
 It's the tough times that show us who our real friends are.